 The Middle Class Scholarship provides undergraduate students with a scholarship to attend the University of California or California State University.
-Families with incomes up to $217,000 and a maximum household asset amount of $217,000 are eligible for the Middle Class Scholarship.
+Families with incomes up to $226,000 and a maximum household asset amount of $226,000 are eligible for the Middle Class Scholarship.
 In order to receive the Middle Class Scholarship, students need to complete a Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application by March 2nd each year.
+Due to the technical issues on the 24/25 FAFSA, the MCS deadline has been adjusted to July 2, 2024 for the 2024-25 academic year only.

 MCS award amounts may be reduced at any time during the academic year if it’s determined that the funds appropriated are insufficient to cover the cost of the projected MCS awards.